roleenguarin/simple-login-app/README.md

 # readme

-simple login java application using database created for a uni project. created in pair with a classmate:)
+simple login java application using database created for a uni project. created as pair work with a classmate:)